Can Putin Change Russia’s Role From Spoiler to Global Power?

 U.S. President Joe Biden took office eager to demonstrate a tougher line on Russia than that of his predecessor, Donald Trump, announcing sanctions in response to Russia’s cyber behavior in the early months of his administration.
 But Biden also renewed the New START bilateral nuclear arms control treaty, and his decision to hold a summit with Putin in June 2021 was seen as a further signal of his willingness to work constructively with Russia, particularly on issues like cyber crime.
 Since then, however, Russia’s all-out invasion of Ukraine has made it clear that Putin sees no benefits in putting relations on a solid and stable footing.
 The sanctions the U.S. and the European Union imposed in response have now added to Putin’s domestic challenges.

 WPR has covered Russia’s role in global politics in detail and continues to examine key questions about future developments.
-Will Russia’s economy survive the war in Ukraine?
-What impact will the war have on Russia’s strategic partnership with China?
+Will Russia’s economy continue to survive on a war footing?
+Will Russia’s strategic partnership with China continue to deepen?
 And will Putin be able to maintain his grip on power should his military adventurism in Ukraine backfire?
 Below are some of the highlights of WPR’s coverage of Russia.

 Editor’s note: This article was originally published in May 2019 and is regularly updated.